ArduPilot/ardupilot_wiki/common/source/docs/common-glossary.rst

 **Oilpan**: An arduino style shield meant to be paired with the ArduPilotMega.
-Contained the majority of the sensors (gyos, accelerometers, barometer, etc) that allow the ArduPilotMega to function as an autopilot, now superseded by subsequent Flight controllers that incorporate CPU and sensors in one board.
+Contained the majority of the sensors (gyos, accelerometers, barometer, etc) that allow the ArduPilotMega to function as an autopilot, now superseded by subsequent Autopilots that incorporate CPU and sensors in one board.

 **OSD**: On-screen display.
 A way to integrate data (often telemetry